 Cooked sushi with tuna tempura, avocado and imitation crab fillings.

 Crazy boy roll

-Stuffed with avocado, kani, shrimp and cream cheese then batter fried until crispy on the out side and glazing with unagi sauce.
-This is very high calories and hunger filled, as the name implied, mascular favorite I guess.
+Stuffed with avocado, kani, shrimp, and cream cheese then batter fried until crispy on the outside and glazing with unagi sauce.
+This is very high calories and hunger filled, as the name implied, muscular favorite I guess.